robomq/robomq.io/docs/request-reply.md

 ```

 Then producer will do what consumer does, listen on the replyQueue on its side.
-Once producer has received the reply, it will disconnect with the [robomq.io](http://www.robomq.io) broker.
+Once producer has received the reply, it will disconnect with the <a href="https://www.robomq.io" target="_blank">RoboMQ.io</a> broker.

 ```javascript
 ch.assertQueue(replyQueue, {durable: false, autoDelete: true, exclusive: true});